lycus/mci/docs/terminology.rst

 An abbreviation for just in time.
 It generally refers to either the technique of compiling code on demand, or such a compiler itself.

+LTO
++++

+Link-time optimization.
+This is the practice of doing IPO_ across modules.
+As far as the MCI_ is concerned, this optimization comes for free, as all code must be available in IR_ form.

 LibC
 ++++